 When we eat mainly clean fuel, there’s no additives, preservatives or chemicals that get in the way of the connection that we have with ourselves, both physically and mentally.

 When we’re not flooded by unnatural stimulation from additives, preservatives and chemicals, we can easily tune in and trust the body to tell us exactly what it needs to keep doing it’s job beautifully.

-It will tell us when to eat and when to stop eating.
-It will crave different foods based on the nutrients we need.
-It will help us get the perfect amount of sleep each night.
-It will go into self repair mode and make necessary repairs for us to be healthy.
+Our body will tell us when to eat and when to stop eating.
+It will crave different foods based on the nutrients that we need.
+It’ll help us to get the perfect amount of sleep each night.
+It’ll go into self repair mode and make necessary repairs for us to be healthy.

-The human body is designed to work for us, not against us, and when given the right fuel, we can trust that that’s exactly what it will do.
-And when we experience the quality of life that comes as a result of this, we can’t help but be filled with love, respect, gratitude and compassion for our body.
+The human body is designed to work for us, not against us, and when given the right fuel, we can trust that’s exactly what it’ll do.
+And when we experience the quality of life that comes as a result of this, we can’t help but to be filled with love, respect, gratitude and compassion for our body.

 And when we’re filled with love, respect, gratitude and compassion, it will overflow to everything and everyone around us.